amirahim17/ClinicManagementSystem/README.md

 # ClinicManagementSystem

 This is a CSC264 group project.
+(MedicHub draft)